idptools/dodo/README.md

 **linear_placement** - optional.
 Default: False.
 Whether to place the folded domains linearly for visualization.

+**just_fds** - optional.
+Default: False.
+Setting ``just_fds`` to True will save out folded domains as individual PDBs with the name of your protein as specified in out_path with the coordinates of the fd in the file name.
+Formatted as protname_resStart_resEnd.pdb for each FD.

 **beta_for_FD_IDR** - optional.
 Default: False.
 Whether to set beta values such that all IDRs = 0 and FDs=100 for visualization.

 **include_FD_atoms** - optional.
 Default: True.
 Whether to include all atoms for the FDs.
 Only CA for IDRs for now.